-Bottom line: Use different communication methods to follow-up with donors after an auction and promote matching gifts to them at the same time!
-You’ll be able to interact with donors without asking them for another contribution, but you also have the potential to receive another gift from their employer.
+Using different communication methods to follow up with donors after an auction and promote matching gifts to them at the same time will help you engage with donors and heighten your chance of receiving another gift from their employer.

 - Invite bidders to come to another event.
 Auction attendees who had a good time at your event would likely enjoy going to another type of fundraising event.

 As you continue building on these relationships with your supporters, you also increase your chances of forming strong relationships with potential major donors.
 A major donor is someone who makes a gift that significantly impacts an organization, and a major gift is the largest gift a nonprofit receives.